 The revitalization was conceived to provide Robarts Library users with improved facilities which allow them to conduct rigorous research and excel in their studies.
 The extraordinary philanthropy of Drs.
 Russell and Katherine Morrison, along with the generosity of over 1,000 individual donors, has allowed us to achieve this goal at last.

-In the fall of 2019, we will welcome our incoming students into an inviting new space filled with natural light, ample workspace, comfortable seating and full internet connectivity.
+In 2020, we will welcome our students into an inviting new space filled with natural light, ample workspace, comfortable seating and full internet connectivity.
 During the construction no existing study spaces will be closed and disruption to library users will be kept to a minimum.

-- Work will being on steel erection the week of January 7.
-More details will be provided as they become available.
+- More details will be provided as they become available.

 All work will take place between the hours of 7 am and 4 pm in adherence with City of Toronto noise bylaws.

 Please visit this page regularly for updates and important messages about the Robarts Common construction.